Working with gauges

 The Interval property lets you override the interval count by specifying the size of each interval based on measure units.
 For example, in the figure below, the interval is set to 20,000 and the total number of intervals is determined automatically based on that value.

-By default, the scale of a radial gauge is centered within the rectangular bounds of its control.
-You can change this by going to the Layout properties for the gauge (not the scale).
-Then use the Horizontal Alignment and Vertical Alignment properties to align the scale as needed.
+By default, a radial gauge is centered within its rectangular bounds when its width and height are not the same.
+You can change this by going to the Layout properties for the gauge and using the Horizontal Alignment and Vertical Alignment properties to align it as needed.

 The Pointer Type property has 3 options: Bar, Marker, and Needle.
 A radial gauge can use any of these pointer types but a linear gauge only supports Bar and Marker.

-Note that a bar pointer is not displayed when the value is zero.
+Note that a bar pointer is not visible when its value is zero.